wharfkit/website/src/lib/docs/Antelope/Bytes.md

 ## Usage

-The `Bytes` type acts as the base data format for many other Antelope types, and so occasionally developers will need to coerce their data into one of the `BytesTypes`.
+The `Bytes` type acts as the base data format for many other Antelope types, and so occasionally developers will need to coerce their data into one of the `BytesType` values.
 This conversion can be performed by using the `Bytes.from` method and passing in any of the supported types.

 ```ts
 import { Bytes } from "@wharfkit/antelope"